AI in SEO: Guide for Australian Businesses in 2025

 This shift is happening now.
 Already, more than 70% of businesses are investing in AI SEO, and for good reason.

-AI-powered tools can analyse vast amounts of data with incredible speed, uncovering patterns and opportunities that are impossible for humans to spot.
-This allows you to create content that perfectly matches what both customers and search engines like Google are looking for.
+AI tools can analyse data 100x faster than manual analysis, and find patterns and opportunities much faster than humans.
+It also allows you to create content much faster and match what both customers and search engines like Google are looking for.

 How AI is Changing Search

-The familiar list of ten blue links on a Google results page is rapidly becoming a thing of the past.
-AI is creating a new, more conversational and answer-focused search experience.
+Google's ten blue links are being replaced by AI Overviews.
+AI is now creating a new, more conversational and answer-focused search experience.

 Google's AI Overviews

-This is the most significant change to Google in years.
 When a user searches for something, Google's AI often provides a direct, summarised answer at the very top of the page, pulling information from multiple websites.
-While this is convenient for users, it means they may not need to click through to any single website.
+This reduces clicks to individual websites.

 With 1 billion users per month already seeing AI Overviews according to Alphabet (who owns Google), and those results are taking away clicks from websites.